FlippedCodes/agent-black/README.md

 No, the bot only warns other participating servers of troublesome users, It does not ban them.
 The only way the bot can ban users is if a staff member of a participating server uses its own ban command.

+### Does unbanning users remove them from the blacklist?

+No, the bot still stores the information regardless of whether they were unbanned or not.
+However, their "is banned" status will be set as "false" if they are no longer banned and the sidebar of the rich embed will be green.

 ### Can I host the bot myself?

 The bot can be self-hosted, if there is any interest, please let me know on Discord `Phil | Flipper#3621`.
 Please keep in mind tho, that your DB is not going to have any content/listed bans.

+## Future Features

+Currently, we are in the process of adding an unban command which will enable you to provide reasons for unbans.
+We will also be adding a punishment system, where participating servers can coordinate punishments against troublesome users.
+Involvement in this system is optional, you may punish troublesome users independently of this system if you so wish.